-What is a disability rating?
+What is a Disability Rating?

-Once VA adjudicators confirm that your disability is service connected, VA will assign a disability rating.
+Once VA adjudicators confirm that your disability is service-connected, VA will assign a disability rating.
 For example, your service-connected hearing loss might be rated “20 percent disabling.”
 Disability ratings are given in multiples of 10.

 After rating your disability or disabilities, VA sends you a Rating Decision letter that includes the rating(s) for each service-connected disability you have and your combined rating.
 VA calculates your combined rating according to a formula discussed later on in this post, under the section titled “Multiple Disabilities & Combined Ratings.”
-Your combined rating is used to determine how much compensation you will receive each month.
+Your combined rating is used to determine how much VA compensation you will receive each month.